-The DfE provides guidance on this for all schools in the Governors Handbook.
-This describes the six key features of effective governance, which are matched to the core strategic functions.
+The DfE provides guidance on this for all schools in the Maintained schools governance guide March 2024.
+This describes six key features of effective governance, which are matched to the core strategic functions.
+Noted below are some of the ways our governing body exemplifies effective governance based on these key features